-News & Views > Expertise > What you should know about Circular 18/698
+News & Views > Views > What you should know about CSSF Circular 18/698

 31st May 2021

-The CSSF Circular 18/698 is significantly impacting how IFMs (Investment Fund Managers) based out of Luxembourg are operating.
-ACOLIN has put together 10 important facts to help you get to grips with what is expected.
+The CSSF Circular 18/698 is significantly impacting how investment fund managers based out of Luxembourg are operating.
+Acolin has put together 10 important facts to help you get to grips with what is expected.

-Circular 18/698 was published on 23 August 2018 and applies to all IFMs established in Luxembourg.
+Circular 18/698 was published on 23 August 2018 and applies to all managers established in Luxembourg.

 The CSSF has clarified its expectation on the oversight of fund distribution channels which are founded on the latest EU anti-money laundering (AML) and terrorist financing controls directives.